Synthetixio/number-guessing-game/README.md

     }
 ```

-In order to initialize a request with Chainlink VRF, LINK tokens must be provided by the caller in order to cover the costs of the draw.
+In order to initialize a request with Chainlink VRF, LINK tokens must be provided by the caller or the contract in order to cover the costs of the draw.
 You could also implement the market could to cover this cost automatically (e.g. through withdrawing stablecoins and buying LINK through a decentralized exchange).
+But in this example we will fund the contract with LINK tokens.

 You can get LINK tokens for testnets here: [Link Faucet](https://faucets.chain.link/)